-NUR 90 Nursing Assistant 1, 9 Cr.
-Covers the knowledge and skills needed for the safe physical care of patients in long-term care facilities.
-Follows curriculum approved by the Oregon State Board of Nursing in preparation for the Oregon Nursing Assistant Exam.
-Prerequisites: Placement into IRW 115 or WR

-115; proof of Measles immunization; Prerequisite/Concurrent: current TB test and passing of a criminal background check.
+NUR 90 Nursing Assistant 1, 7 Cr.
+Identifies the knowledge and skills needed by a nursing assistant to provide safe and effective care to patients in a variety of health care settings.
+Follows curriculum approved by the Oregon State Board of Nursing in preparation for taking the Oregon certification exam for the nursing assistant.
+Prerequisites: placement into IRW 115 or WR 115; proof of Measles immunization; Prerequisite/Concurrent: current TB test and passing of a criminal background check.